Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Results

-\idioms (column 4) follows a similar trend albeit on a more difficult dataset (see RQ2).
-CodeQwen2.5's dependency-based equivalence score is 15.55\%, though this drops to 7.17\% when type correctness is also factored in.
-Meanwhile, the two 7-billion parameter models, CodeGemma-7b and CodeLlama-7b score only 18.25, 8.31 and 18.40, 7.99, respectively.
-However, the scores UDT composition matches increase much more rapidly with model size.
-(We discuss this further in RQ3.)
-The best \idioms model recovers UDT compositions over 15.06\% of the time.
-Considering the mean size of UDTs (Table~\ref{tab:dataset_complexity}), and the fact that all UDTs must recursively have identical compositions, this is an impressive feat.
+The full idioms approach, in the \idioms column, follows a similar trend, albeit on a more difficult dataset (see Section~\ref{sec:rq5}).
+CodeQwen2.5's dependency-equivalence score is 15.6\%, though this drops to 7.2\% when type correctness is also factored in.
+Meanwhile, the two 7-billion parameter models, CodeGemma-7b and CodeLlama-7b score 18.3, 8.3 and 18.4, 8.0, respectively.
+However, the gains in UDT variable structural accuracy increase more rapidly with model size than other metrics.
+(We discuss this rapid gain further in Section~\ref{sec:rq5}.)
+The best \idioms model, CodeGemma-7b, recovers structurally accurate UDTs 15.1\% of the time.
+To be counted as correct, a prediction must have identical fields, recursively (including field names for nominal struct accuracy).
+The UDTs in \realtype are very challenging: the mean recursive number of fields in its UDTs is 17.6 (Table~\ref{tab:dataset_complexity}).